Sorani (draft)

 Text with line break in Latin text.

-The lower of these two images shows the result of decreasing the line width, so that text wraps between a sequence of Latin words embedded in Arabic script text.
+In this Arabic language text, the lower of these two images shows the result of decreasing the line width, so that text wraps between a sequence of Latin words.

 Baselines, line height, etc.